dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 ## Property lookup
 The property-lookup algorithm can be made more efficient than the standard dictionary by using ordering heuristics (like the current serializer) or a bucketless B-Tree with no need to call `Equals()`.
 The Azure `dynamic` prototyping effort has been thinking of the B-Tree approach.

+## Debugging
+A `[DebuggerDisplay]` attribute will be added to `JsonNode` that can performs a pretty-printed version of the JSON via `ToJsonString()`.

 # Features not proposed in 6.0
 These feature are reasonable, but not proposed (at least for the first round):
 - Adding `public byte[] ToUtf8Bytes()` to JsonNode to serialize as UTF-8 (as a mirror method for `ToJsonString()`).
 This can be added later if necessary; the workaround is fairly easy.
 - Reading\writing JSON comments.
 Not implemented since `JsonDocument` doesn't support it, although the reader and writer support them.
   - Cost to implement is not known (no known prototype or PR).
-  - For the public API, a `JsonValueKind.Comment` enum value would be added and a setter added to `JsonNode.ValueKind` (the getter is already there).
+  - For the public API, a `JsonValueKind.Comment` enum value would be added and then a mechanism such as a ValueKind property added to `JsonNode`.
-  - A comment would be represented by a `JsonValue<string>` with the `ValueKind` property value == `JsonValueKind.Comment`
 - `IEqualityComparer<T>` implementation such as a `JsonNodeComparer` class.
 This would imply a deep compare which is expensive, although that would be expected.
 - "JsonPath" query support.
 Newtonsoft has this as a way to parse a subset of JSON into a `JToken`.
 - Annotations.
 Newtonsoft has this to provide LineNumber and Position and user-specified values.